Planetaeus/nests-and-insects-metamorphosis/README.md

 over-engineered rules; unclear motivation to learn yet another roleplaying system; and crunch Crunch CRrRUNCH!

-Nests & Insects: Metamorphosis also derives
+Nests & Insects: Metamorphosis is also inspired by Pokémon Mystery Dungeon, Dungeons & Dragons, and the Worlds of Darkness.

 License matters
 ---------------